radiaj/GCRC_Session2/README.md

 https://dl.dropboxusercontent.com/u/30969719/SRR1777877_accepted_hits_R1.fq.gz
 https://dl.dropboxusercontent.com/u/30969719/SRR1777877_accepted_hits_R2.fq.gz</sub>

+# Downloading the hg19 reference genome from Illumina's iGenomes
-You will also need to download the hg19 and mm10 reference genome from Illumina iGenomes at http://support.illumina.com/sequencing/sequencing_software/igenome.html.
+You will also need to download the hg19 reference genome from Illumina iGenomes at http://support.illumina.com/sequencing/sequencing_software/igenome.html.
 You can directly download and untar these files in your $SCRATCH drive as follows:

 ```bash